lukelowry/sparse-sgwt/README.md

 ## Cholesky Implementation

-Given a rational approximation of some kernel function, we are able to implement graph convolutions using the Cholesky Decomposition.
-To ensure scalability to signals of large sparse networks, time-varying graph signals must be as efficient as possible with memory.
+For the context that this was designed for, a direct solve approach is preferred to an iterative solver like `ARMA`.
+Time-varying graph signals must be as efficient as possible with memory, to ensure scalability to signals of large sparse networks.
+Especially if the process is online.

-The `cholmod_solve2` function is the primary engine behind the fast reusable convolution environment.
-Access to the `cholmod` functions also means that this module is ideal for GSP of signals on dynamic graphs, using low-rank updates to change the factorization of the graph Laplacian.
+The `cholmod_solve2` and `updown` functions are the primary engine behind the fast reusable convolution environment.